-Press the <MENU> button, and then choose [Print Settings] on the [凸] tab.
-Choose and configure settings as desired (□38).
+Press the <MENU> button, and then choose [Print Settings] on the [h] tab.
+Choose and configure settings as desired (147).

 Standard One image is printed per sheet.
 Print Type Index Smaller versions of multiple images are printed per sheet.
 Both Both standard and index formats are printed.
-Date On Images are printed with the shooting date.
-Off - File No. On Images are printed with the file number.
-Off - Clear DPOF data On All image print list settings are cleared after printing.
-Off
+Data On Images are printed with the shooting date.
+Date Off File No. On Images are printed with the file number. riie No. Off - Clear DPOF On All image print list settings are cleared after printing. data Off -

-- Not all of your DPOF settings may be applied in printing by the printer or photo development service, in some cases. - [1] may be displayed on the camera to warn you that the memory card has print settings that were configured on another camera.
+- Not all of your DPOF settings may be applied in printing by the printer or photo development service. in some cases. - [1] may be displayed on the camera to warn you that the memory card has print settings that were configured on another camera.
 Changing the print settings using this camera may overwrite all previous settings. - Setting [Date] to [On] may cause some printers to print the date twice.

-- Specifying [Index] will prevent you from choosing [On] for both [Date] and [File No.] at the same time. - The date is printed in a format matching setting details in [Date/Time] on the [$\hat{\gamma}$] tab, accessible by pressing the <MENU> button (\square 17). - Index printing is not available on some Canon PictBridge-compatible printers (sold separately).
+- Specifying [Index] will prevent you from choosing [On] for both [Date] and [File No.] at the same time. - The date is printed in a format matching setting details in [Date/Time] on the [f†] tab, accessible by pressing the <MENU> button (\$\infty\$22). - Index printing is not available on some Canon PictBridge-compatible printers (sold separately).